 Question: Do you buy this explanation?

 Not really.
 We’re in the realm of small sample sizes.
-Five movies, to be exact.
+Ten movies, to be exact.
 So just assuming that calling something an “Episode” film will make it perform better doesn’t make sense.
 We need a deeper explanation of the underlying forces.

 Question: What are the underlying forces?

-Well, as tried to model, the “economics of franchise blockbusters”.
+Well, as I tried to model, the “economics of franchise blockbusters”.
 I created a comparable films data set of 75 films, but then trimmed it down to answer specific questions.
 I modified it in four different ways: Star Wars films since the beginning, Star Wars films since 1999, all blockbuster franchises since 2008 and finally any franchises that showed “fatigue” since 2008.
 Again, I used adjusted US gross to even these out.
-Here are those four categories:The takeaways of this are that Star Wars does really well.
+Here are those four categories:The takeaway of this is that Star Wars does really well.
 In just the films since 1999, 43% have been “super-hits” (over $700 million in US adjusted box office).
-But franchises that start to show fatigue, didn’t have any super-hits.
+But franchises that start to show fatigue didn’t have any super-hits.
 So we can see that keeping box office performance strong can have a tremendous upside.

 Question: Can we quantify what the upside is?

 Yeah, I can.
-Here’s the financial models I made for my “comparables” each level:As you can see, a super-hit isn’t worth just a bit more, it’s worth over four times as much as just a “median” blockbuster hit.
+Here’s the financial models I made for my “comparables” at each level:As you can see, a super-hit isn’t worth just a bit more, it’s worth over four times as much as just a “median” blockbuster hit.
 (And flops cost you $40 million or so dollars.)
 In other words, you can attempt nearly 20 franchise blockbusters to try to get a hit.

 (One note, the comparable numbers are lifetime numbers.
 In my model I condensed revenue to a four year period, but the point is Disney, with the blockbuster that is The Force Awakens will make money off of it for decades with resales, DVD sales, or putting it on its own SVOD platform.
 My numbers seem high, but for a film with a huge box office you make money off of it for years.)